Specialist Lease Extension Solicitors

 Extending your lease, whether through the formal or informal route, instructing a specialist lease extension solicitor is not just recommended, it's essential.

 A specialist solicitor is your guide through the intricacies of leasehold law.
-They ensure crucial statutory deadlines (especially in the formal process) are met, avoiding costly delays, including the potential 12-month waiting penalty if mistakes occur.
+They ensure crucial statutory deadlines (formal process) are met, avoiding costly delays, including the potential 12-month waiting penalty if mistakes occur.

 They handle the legal documentation and procedures, from serving the initial Section 42 Notice (for formal extensions) and responding to the landlord's Counter-Notice, to managing negotiations alongside your valuer and completing the legal transfer and registration of your new lease.